We supported SHL to run a compliant collective consultation process, following the need to...

 Potential Additional Charges

-• Advocacy services: This will be an additional cost if we need to instruct Counsel for their opinion and/or for their attendance at the hearing
+- Advocacy services: This will be an additional cost if we need to instruct Counsel for their opinion and/or for their attendance at the hearing.
+Fees for Counsel tend to start from around £200 plus VAT per hour.
+Where this is appropriate, we would always discuss charges and options with you in advance.

 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 2-12 weeks.
-If your claim proceeds to a final hearing, your case is likely to take 39-104 weeks.
+If your claim proceeds to a final hearing, your case is likely to take between 9 months and 2 years to conclude.
+Much will depend on the waiting time for hearings - ie Employment Tribunal availability at the various stages.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Information about our team is available on the 'Our People' pages.